A LITTLE PREVENTION GOES A LONG WAY

 Dental

-Diagnostic and preventive services, including oral exams, cleanings and X-rays, are covered at 100% by the Delta Base Plan and the Delta Buy-Up Plan.
+Diagnostic and preventive services, including oral exams, cleanings and X-rays, are covered at 100% by the Delta Dental PPO Plan.

 Vision